 Author’s notes: If you enjoyed reading this, you may enjoy reading about the Georgia O’Keeffe Landscape Tour at Ghost Ranch.

-Photos of O’Keeffe’s home are by Herb Lotz, courtesy of the Georgia O’Keeffe Museum.
+Photos of O’Keeffe’s Home and Studio are by Herb Lotz and used courtesy of the Georgia O’Keeffe Museum.